New York governor says 'don't need protests to convince anyone' of anxiety over lockdowns

-(Reuters) - New York Governor Andrew Cuomo said on Monday he understood why some people were protesting against the lockdown response to the coronavirus outbreak but said restrictions must be lifted in a way that prevented further outbreaks.
+(Reuters) - New York Governor Andrew Cuomo said on Monday he understood why some people were protesting against the lockdowns imposed to stem the coronavirus outbreak, but said restrictions must be lifted in a way that prevented further outbreaks.

-He spoke after protesters gathered in several state capitals across the United States to demand an end to stay-at-home orders which experts say are key to slowing the virus’ spread but which have ground the economy to a halt.
+He spoke after protesters gathered in several state capitals across the United States to demand an end to stay-at-home orders that experts say are key to slowing the virus’ spread but which have ground the economy to a halt.

 “You don’t need protests to convince anyone in this country that we have to get back to work and we have to get the economy going and we have to get out of our homes.
 Nobody,” Cuomo told a daily briefing.